ClojureBridge/organizing/Letters-to-students.md

 >Subject: March 30/31 Workshop -- Now Featuring Everyone
 >
->We've opened up the Workshop on March 30 & 31 to everyone on the waitlist because Pivotal is massive and you're all wonderful people.
+>We've opened up the Workshop on (DATES) to everyone on the waitlist because Pivotal is massive and you're all wonderful people.
 >
 > If you haven't yet, please take the programming experience survey.
-It will take 1-2 minutes: https://docs.google.com/spreadsheet/viewform?formkey=dDhBejF5RzB6Z09lS3FQMUVtY3RjaVE6MQ#gid=0
+It will take 1-2 minutes: (SURVEY LINK)
 >
 > I just finished the first batch of class-level groupings, and can't wait to add you!
 >